jksan33/BuzzBets/README.md

 Provides details for both viewpoints on controvesial topics.
 -Helps people to cite details or provide statistics during an argument or debate.
 -Helps people who want to explore a topic more in-depth.
 -Helps people who want the both sides of the story, not a biased narrative from the mainstream media.
+Don't know whether to develop on Kivy framework or use Python server-side, and develop native apps